-Most car insurance companies in South Africa will insure a vehicle over the phone and will book an appointment for the car to be inspected at a registered dealership.
+Most car insurance companies in South Africa will insure a vehicle over the phone and book an appointment for the car to be inspected at a registered dealership.

 When obtaining insurance quotes, expats should make sure they enquire about roadside assistance.
 Most insurance companies do provide it, and it will take one more item off the checklist to have this already covered.
-It is also recommended that one asks the insurance company for guidelines on what to do in case of an accident.

 Typically, if an accident occurs, expats should exchange contact details with the other driver involved and take pictures of their licence as well as of both cars from various angles to document the damage.
 The accident would then need to be reported at a police station in order to get a case number.
 The case number is used to make claims from insurance.
 If the accident is of a serious nature, expats can call their insurance provider while at the scene.
 The insurance provider will then contact emergency services on the expat's behalf.

 Some insurance companies will also give customers a discount on their monthly premium if they have a tracking service that electronically keeps tabs on the location of one's car through a GPS system.
 This service has evolved due to the high incidence of carjackings in South Africa.
 Most tracking companies offer various levels of support, such as the addition of a panic button or upgraded tracking services.